emory-libraries/eulcore-history/doc/django.rst

    .. autoclass:: ResultPaginator

-management commands
+Management commands
 ^^^^^^^^^^^^^^^^^^^

-The following management commands will be available when you include :mod:`eulcore.django.existdb` in your django installed apps and rely on the existdb settings described above.
+The following management commands will be available when you include :mod:`eulcore.django.existdb` in your django ``INSTALLED_APPS`` and rely on the existdb settings described above.

 For more details on these commands, use ``manage.py <command> help``